Bury Lake Young Mariners: 2015

 The charity was one of five finalists for Club of the Year, awarded by the Royal Yachting Association.

 New Building Development

 General information

 The Original Clubhouse is now being replaced by three new buildings.
-The Boathouse, the 'Wetzone' and the New Clubhouse.
-The ongoing development started in 2017/8 and as of November 2022, The Boathouse and the Wetzone have been completed whilst the New Clubhouse is yet to be started.
+The Boathouse, the 'Wetzone' and the New Clubhouse/'Dryzone'.
+The ongoing development started in 2017/8 and as of November 2024, The Boathouse and the Wetzone have been completed whilst the Dryzone is yet to be started.

 Boathouse

 The new boathouse has replaced the old 'green crate', which was a shipping container that held the club's sailing equipment.
 This new development has allowed for fleet expansion.
 The new boathouse also stores BLYM's 9 safety boats.

 Wetzone

 This building currently sits next to the clubhouse, on the opposite side of the site to the boathouse - running alongside Bury Lake.
-It holds all age changing rooms, bathrooms and a 'Wetstore', holding all of the BLYM owned sailing clothing - Buoyancy aids, Wetsuits e.t.c.
+It holds all age changing rooms, bathrooms and a 'Wetstore', holding all of the BLYM owned sailing clothing - Buoyancy aids, Wetsuits etc.